MohamedAmineBoufares/harrpy-poter-books/README.md

   - The book description _(all of it)_
   - The book chapters in an `Accordion` component.
     - The title of the chapter is the `Accordion` title.
-    - Upon clicking on the chapter, the content of the chapter should be displayed. - If the chapter has no content, you should disable the `Accordion` and text color should be `gray`.
+    - Upon clicking on the chapter, the content of the chapter should be displayed.
+    - If the chapter has **no content**, you should `disable` the `Accordion` and the text color should be `gray`.

 ![Home page](./assets/book-by-id.png)